Fransgenre/carte/README.md

 - Clone the repository
 - Run `nix develop` to enter the development environment
 - Run `npm ci` to install the Node dependencies
+- Run `regen_api` to regenerate the API specs and client
 - Run `docker compose up -d` to start a PostgreSQL server
 - To start the development processes, either:
   - run `start_dev_env` to use [process-compose](https://github.com/F1bonacc1/process-compose)